Bmwr/calculahtor/README.md

 # Calculahtor

-A calculator that is written in Java for the command line.
+Different forms of a calculator program written in Java.

 ### Contributors
 -------